antonioloison/fakenewsdetec/README.md

 ### Fake news generation

 We used GROVER to build a fake news generator that takes in input real headlines with keywords ( found with LIME ) on it.
-You can found the generator code in the notebook located inside the folder notebook/generator.
+You can find the generator code in the notebook located inside the folder notebook/generator.
 Fakes news generated wiil be stored in the data/generator/generated folder in a .csv file, you can use them to train again your models